CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Task 1: Navigate to Azure OpenAI Playground

-This task opens the Azure OpenAI resource in the Azure portal.
+In this task, you will open the Azure OpenAI resource in the Azure portal.
 It navigates to the Azure AI Foundry portal from the resource page.
 If the direct option is missing, it provides an alternate navigation method to reach Azure AI Foundry.

 1. In the Azure portal, search for **OpenAI (1)** in the search bar and select **Azure OpenAI (2)** from **Services**.